Arm-Examples/AVH-Hello/README.md

 ## Prerequisites for commandline build and execution

-- The required tools are installed from [ARM Tools Artifactory](https://www.keil.arm.com/artifacts/) using [vcpkg](https://learn.arm.com/learning-paths/microcontrollers/vcpkg-tool-installation/installation/).
+- The required tools are installed from [Arm Tools Artifactory](https://www.keil.arm.com/artifacts/) using [vcpkg](https://learn.arm.com/learning-paths/microcontrollers/vcpkg-tool-installation/installation/).
 - The required Software Packs are installed using the [CMSIS-Toolbox](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/README.md) `cbuild` utility with the option `--packs`.